Leviticus 9 - The big points:

 You know what Aaron’s action reminds me of?
 Jesus.
 How many times did we read in the New Testament that Jesus “had compassion” or was “moved with compassion” for the people?
 I find grace in that.

-God didn’t send fire from heaven to consume the people; he sent the fire to say: “I approve of you Aaron.
+God didn’t send fire from heaven to consume the people; He sent the fire to say: “I approve of you Aaron.
 I approve your ministry.
 And I am pleased by your actions.”
-The fire from heaven was almost like sending a dove from heaven to confirm his identity.
+The fire from heaven was almost like sending a dove from heaven to confirm Aaron's identity.